mpsc0x/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_context.md

 <a id="0x1_transaction_context_ETRANSACTION_CONTEXT_NOT_AVAILABLE"></a>

-Transaction context is not available outside of the transaction prologue, execution, or epilogue phases.
+Transaction context is only available in the user transaction prologue, execution, or epilogue phases.

 <pre><code><b>const</b> <a href="transaction_context.md#0x1_transaction_context_ETRANSACTION_CONTEXT_NOT_AVAILABLE">ETRANSACTION_CONTEXT_NOT_AVAILABLE</a>: u64 = 1;